-- A platypus venom is potent enough to kill a dog if pierced in the skin.
+- Platypus venom is potent enough to kill a dog if pierced in the skin.
 While it is not fatal to humans but it can cause severe pain and even incapacitation.

-- Unlike other mammals, platypus have extra bones in their shoulder girdle.
+- Unlike other mammals, the platypus has extra bones in its shoulder girdle.

-- Beside at least one dolphin species (the Guiana dolphin), monotremes (platypus and echidnas) are the only mammals that have a sense of electroreceptors.
+- Besides at least one dolphin species (the Guiana dolphin), monotremes (platypus and echidnas) are the only mammals that have a sense of electroreceptors.

 - At hatch, a platypus infant has the size of a lima bean.

-- Female platypus has two ovaries, however, only the left one is functional.
+- The female platypus has two ovaries, however, only the left one is functional.
 This characteristic is similar to some reptiles and many birds.

 What Do You Call A Baby Platypus?